-A Totally Digital Multi-Media Learning Lab System is available for students taking a wide variety of languages including English as a Second Language.
-Two Language Lab classrooms are located in Beacon Hall.
-These rooms are equipped to provide both classroom and laboratory space for students.
+A Totally Digital Multi Media Learning Lab System is available for students taking courses in a wide variety of languages including English As a Second Language.
+Two Language Lab classrooms are available in Beacon Hall.
+These rooms are equipped to provide both classroom and laboratory practice space for students.